-No subscription fee is charged by the management company.
+No subscription fee is charged by the management company, regardless of whether one is provided for in the fund regulations.

 See item 11 below regarding the fees charged by the distributing agent or the custodian bank for the acquisition of unit certificates.